-• French Ambassador to Jamaica: Mr Jean-Michel Despax (July 2014)
+French Ambassador to Jamaica: Jean-Michel Despax (July 2014)

-• Jamaican Ambassador (in residence in Brussels): Ms Vilma McNish (11 July 2012)
+Jamaican Ambassador (in residence in Brussels): Vilma McNish (July 2012)

 Technical and cultural cooperation is governed by agreements signed in 1972 and 1987 respectively.
-The reopening of the Embassy in Kingston in April 1999 helped give fresh momentum to bilateral relations.
+The reopening of the Embassy of France in Kingston in April 1999 helped to give fresh impetus to bilateral relations.

 President of the French Republic

-10 March 2000 (Pointe-à-Pitre, Guadeloupe): Meeting between President Chirac and the Jamaican Prime Minister, Mr Patterson (France/CARIFORUM Summit)
+- 10 March 2000 (Pointe à Pitre): Meeting between President Jacques Chirac and Jamaican Prime Minister P.J.
+Patterson (France/CARIFORUM Summit)

-Visit by Mr Jean-Pierre Bel, personal envoy of the President of the French Republic, 6-9 April 2015 and 23 to 26 November 2016
+- Visit by Jean-Pierre Bel, personal envoy of the President of the French Republic, from 6 to 9 April 2015 and 23 to 26 November 2016

 There are two main agreements between France and Jamaica, one on the encouragement and protection of investments, signed in January 1993, and the other on double taxation, signed in August 1995.
 The last financial protocol dates back to 1997.

-French businesses are active in the infrastructure sector (Bouygues until 2012, Vinci for water processing).
+French businesses are active in the infrastructure sector (Bouygues until 2012, water treatment for VINCI).
 Total is involved in fuel distribution.
-Lafarge North America has a majority stake in a local cement works, while CMA-CGM has chosen the port of Kingston as a regional hub and signed a contract with the Port Authority of Jamaica on 7 April 2015, granting it the concession for a duration of 30 years for the Kingston Container Terminal.
+Lafarge has a majority stake in a local cement works, while CMA-CGM has chosen the port of Kingston as a regional hub and signed a contract with the Port Authority of Jamaica in April 2015, granting it the concession for a duration of 30 years for the Kingston Container Terminal.
 This contract, worth a total of €600 million, will make Kingston one of the top five Caribbean ports.
 CMA CGM has pledged to undertake dredging operations in order to enable container ships which meet the New Panamax standard to dock in Kingston.
-SOGET, an SME based in Le Havre, was awarded the contract for the management of the Port Community System (PCS) for the ports of Kingston and Montego Bay, with an offer of $25 million.
+In 2015, SOGET, an SME based in Le Havre, was awarded the contract for the management of the Port Community System (PCS) for the ports of Kingston and Montego Bay, with an offer of $25 million.
 SAGEM is active on the automated fingerprint database market and Vergnet provides wind turbines for the national electricity company.

 Cultural, scientific and technical cooperation

-Our network is made up of an Alliance française branch (332 students).
+Our network is made up of a branch of the Alliance Française (332 students).

 Another academic exchange programme was built around the training of secondary school teachers between the School of Teaching and Education (ESPE) in Montpellier and Shortwood Teachers’ College in Kingston.
-It began in 2009 and sends students from the College to Montpellier for a six-week training course.
-In exchange, students from Montpellier travel to Jamaica, teaching French in schools there.
-In March 2015, three students from Montpellier were given a placement at the Stella Maris Preparatory School and Mona Preparatory School.
+This cooperation began in 2009 and sends students from Shortwood Teachers’ College to Montpellier for a six-week training course.
+In exchange, students from Montpellier travel to Jamaica on work placements, teaching French in schools there.

-Jamaican environmental NGOs receive funding from the Agence française de développement (AFD, French Development Agency) through a regional project grant, the Caribbean Natural Resources Institute (CANARI) programme.
+Jamaican environmental NGOs receive financing from the Agence Française de Développement (French Development Agency,AFD) through a regional project grant, the Caribbean Natural Resources Institute (CANARI) programme.